R4F4I/-24K0009-Rafay-Siddiqui/PF-Theory/theory_assignments/assign1/problem1.md

 ### Input

-- speed in kilometers per second or kmph
+- speed in kilometers per second or kmps or 3600 kmph

 ### process